readysettech/readyset/jepsen/README.md

 As far as the instances go, this test is written to use Ubuntu Server (but would probably work, perhaps with minimal modification, on Debian).
-The readyset-server and readyset-adapter instances will compile the ReadySet binaries in release mode, so you'll want to make them big enough.
+The readyset-server and readyset-adapter instances will compile the Readyset binaries in release mode, so you'll want to make them big enough.
 During development I used `c4.2xlarge` instances.
 You'll also need to make sure you have enough disk space - generally 100GB should be enough for the root volume.